AlexSchinnerl/dataCite/README.md

 <u>Note!</u> Some Fields are filled with features, specially tailored to meet the needs of the JKU and would need adaptation if used in a different university.

 # How to run
+* Export bibliographic records from Alma
-Replace the content of the inputFile.xml with your exported file and run the main.py.
+* Replace the content of the `inputFile.xml` with your exported file
+* Execute `main.py`.

 The produced output and a logFile containing some caveats is stored in the output folder.

 # Files
 ## xml Files